Posts

 Adam DrakeI didn’t have time to mention it last week, but even though I am happy that the New York Times wrote an article on big data, I think the most interesting part was at the end:

 Big Data has its perils, to be sure.
 With huge data sets and fine-grained measurement, statisticians and computer scientists note, there is increased risk of false discoveries.
 The trouble with seeking a meaningful needle in massive haystacks of data, says Trevor Hastie, a statistics professor at Stanford, is that many bits of straw look like needles.
+Big Data also supplies more raw material for statistical shenanigans and biased fact-finding excursions.
+It offers a high-tech twist on an old trick: I know the facts, now lets find em.
+That is, says Rebecca Goldin, a mathematician at George Mason University, one of the most pernicious uses of data.

 ...

 read more Adam DrakeThe advertising world is both feeding, and being fed a lot of hype about the current state and potential of mobile advertising.
 It’s no doubt that this form of marketing is unique in many ways, and offers opportunities not available via other forms of advertising.
 As an example, on mobile you can take advantage of information like a relatively precise knowledge of the location of the individual.
 Now, it is debatable whether such granular knowledge of a person’s location is a good, bad, or neutral thing, but the fact remains that this piece of information is something that simply has not been available to advertisers until recently.
+Additionally, advertising on mobile is almost guaranteed to be seen by the user due to both the nature of interaction with the device and additionally due to smaller screen sizes.
+Lastly, the time spent interacting with mobile devices is far greater than time spent with print media, so the percentage of advertising budgets spent on mobile should be proportionally higher, right?

 ...